-Requirement Description Measured performance Absolute geolocation (without ground control points) The geo-location uncertainty shall be better than 20 m at 2σ confidence level (without Ground Control Points). < 11 m at 95.5% confidence (baseline 02.04) Multi-spectral registration The inter-channel spatial coregistration of any two spectral bands shall be better than 0.30 of the coarser achieved spatial sampling distance of these two bands at 30 confidence level. < 0.3 pixel at 99.7% confidence Absolute radiometric uncertainty The absolute radiometric uncertainty shall be better than 5 % (goal 3%). (see Table 2-4 in this document) B1 to B12, excl.
+Requirement Description Measured performance Absolute geolocation The geo-location uncertainty shall be better than 20 m at 2σ confidence level (unrefined products) < 11 m at 95.5% confidence (unrefined products) Multi-temporal registration The spatial co-registration accuracy of Level 1 c data acquired at different dates over the same geographical area shall be better than or equal to 0.3 SSD at 2 σ confidence level. < 5 m at 95.5% confidence (refined products) Multi-spectral registration The inter-channel spatial coregistration of any two spectral bands shall be better than 0.30 of the coarser achieved spatial sampling distance of these two bands at 30 confidence level. < 0.3 pixel at 99.7% confidence Absolute radiometric uncertainty The absolute radiometric uncertainty shall be better than 5 % (goal 3%). (see Table 2-4 in this document) B1 to B12, excl.
 B10: < 3%±2% SNR The Signal-to-Noise Ratio (SNR) shall be higher than specified values (see Table 2-5 in this document) All bands compliant with > 27% margin